vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

 (6) Purest of the pure (Pavitram) The words paramam (supreme) and mahat (great) should be understood here.
 The words mean that He is the agency for purifying in a particular way.
 Purification means the removal of impurity (doshas).
 Impurity arises in inanimate matter when it evolves under the influence of rajas and tamas.
 In the soul, It is caused by contact with such matter.
 And it consists of ignorance, offences against the Lord, attachment, hate, etc. The Lord alone is capable of destroying utterly the doshas root and branch, because He is always of a nature opposed to them.
 He is the purest of the pure.
 So proclaim the sastras: "He (the knower of Brahman) does not feel anxious (about his salvation) (Taitt.
 UP.
 11. 9); 'just as water does not cling to the lotus leaf" (Chh.
 Up.
 IV. iv.3); "Just as a bit of cotton thrown into fire is burnt (Chh.
 Up.
 V. xxvi.
 3); "He (the soul) shakes off his sins and merits (when attaining moksha),' (Kaush.
 Up.
 1.4), "After getting rid of merits and sins the wise man..."
 (Mund.
 Up., III.1.3); "The highest purification for the soul is held to arise from knowledge of God,' (Yajnyavalkya Smriti'); and '.Remember Narayana while doing all acts in cluding bathing.
-This is the most efficacious expiation for all- sins".
+This is the most efficacious expiation for allsins".
 To the same effect the Gita says: .'He who knows Me or one without beginning and without birth" (X.3).
 In the Ramayana, it is said: "You are the purifier of all persons, O ! scion of the Raghu race. " The Vishnu Purana declares: "The continued remembrance of Krishna is the best of all expiatory ceremonies" (II. vi.
 39), and also: "Vishnu, enshrined in the minds of the yogins, destroys all sins, as fire combined with wind flares up and burns dry grass" (VI. vii 74).
 The entire section on Prayaschitta (expiation) is full of such statements.
 </details>

 ## भगवत्संबन्धेनैव तीर्थादीनां पवित्रता